 - E. Criteria for Operations, Maintenance and Liability - 1.
-Operations and maintenance generally-owner must provide: - a.
-Contractor or maintenance staff with experience in operating, inspecting, and maintaining an underground stormwater storage system.

-b.
-An Operations and Maintenance Manual on site for the system that includes: (i) a schedule for inspections and maintenance, and (ii) provisions for emergency operations due to power failure, pump failure and clogged inlet/outlet structures.

-c.
-A log of the inspections and required maintenance services.

-- 2. Inspections and maintenance required-In addition to maintenance required by the Town Code and other applicable requirements, owner shall: - a.
-Inspect system after each storm event of $\frac{1}{20.5}$ inch or more, and semiannually, preferably before summer and winter rains. - b.
+Operations and maintenance-generally-owner must provide: - a.
+Contractor or maintenance staff with experience in operating, inspecting, and maintaining an underground stormwater storage system. - b.
+Anon-site Operations and Maintenance Manual on site for the system that includes; (i) a schedule for inspections and maintenance, and (ii) provisions for emergency operations due to power failure, pump failure and clogged inlet/outlet structures. - c.
+A log of the inspections and required maintenance services. - 2.
+Inspections and maintenance required-iIn addition to maintenance required by the Town Code and other applicable requirements, owner shall: - a.
+Inspect system semiannually (preferably before summer and winter rains) after each storm event of $\frac{1}{20.5}$ inch or more, and semiannually, preferably before summer and winter rains. - b.
 Remove accumulated trash and debris from inlet and outlet structures as needed to ensure free flow of stormwater. - c.
 Inspect all other elements of the drainage system (pipes, geotextiles, and stone) and repair/replace elements as needed for the storage system to operate at peak efficiency. - 3.
-Before receiving a certificate of occupancy, the owner must install a marker or signs at the access point for each underground storage tank that reads "Notice-Underground Stormwater Storage Tank."
-The size, color, and location of the marking must be clearly visible at all times. - 4.
-Liability- The property owner assumes all liability for the design, construction, maintenance and failure of the underground stormwater storage system in perpetuity and hold the Town harmless from any associated liability.
-Before receiving a certificate of occupancy, the owner must record a Storm Drainage Facilities Agreement with the Town, and notarized document to this effect, in a form satisfactory to the Town Attorney, in the Maricopa County Recorder's Office.
+Before receiving a Ceertificate of Oeccupancy, the owner must install a marker or signs at the access point for each underground storage tank that reads "Notice-Underground

+Stormwater Storage Tank."
+The size, color, and location of the marking must be clearly visible at all times.

+4. Liability-tThe property owner assumes all liability for the design, construction, maintenance and failure of the underground stormwater storage system in perpetuity and holds the Town harmless from any associated liability.
+Before receiving a eCertificate of Oeccupancy, the owner must record a Storm Drainage Facilities Agreement with the Town, and notarized document to this effect, in a form satisfactory to the Town Attorney, in at the Maricopa County Recorder's Office.